BlasBenito/spatialRF/README.md

-(bivariate R squared vs. [variance inflation factor](https://www.statisticshowto.com/variance-inflation-factor/)), while allowing the user to define an *order of preference*, which can be based either on domain expertise or on a quantitative assessment.
+(bivariate R squared vs. [variance inflation factor](https://www.statisticshowto.com/variance-inflation-factor/)), while allowing the user to define an *order of preference*, which can be based either on domain expertise or on a quantitative assessment (e.g., order of preference based on variable importance scores or model coefficients).
 The preference order is defined as a character vector in the `preference.order` argument of both functions, and does not need to include the names of all predictors, but just the ones the user would like to keep in the analysis.

-In the example below I give preference to the interaction suggested by `rf_interactions()` over it’s two components, and prioritize climate over other types of predictors (any other choice would be valid, it just depends on the scope of the study).
-These rules are applied to both `auto_cor()` and `auto_vif()`, that are executed sequentially by using the `%>%` pipe from the [magrittr](https://magrittr.tidyverse.org/) package.

 Notice that I have set `cor.threshold` and `vif.threshold` to low values because the predictors in `plant_richness_df` already have little